swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 public protocol Trait: Sendable {
   // ...

-  /// The type of the custom test executor for this trait.
+  /// The type of the test executor for this trait.
   ///
   /// The default type is `Never`, which cannot be instantiated.
 This means the
-  /// value of the ``customTestExecutor-1dwpt`` property for all traits with the
+  /// value of the ``testExecutor-714gp`` property for all traits with
-  /// default custom executor type is `nil`, meaning such traits will not
+  /// the default custom executor type is `nil`, meaning such traits will not
-  /// perform any custom execution for the tests they're applied to. associatedtype CustomTestExecutor: CustomTestExecuting = Never
+  /// perform any custom execution for the tests they're applied to. associatedtype TestExecutor: TestExecuting = Never

-  /// The custom test executor for this trait, if any.
+  /// The test executor for this trait, if any.
   ///
-  /// If this trait's type conforms to ``CustomTestExecuting``, the default
+  /// If this trait's type conforms to ``TestExecuting``, the default value of
-  /// value of this property is `self` and this trait will be used to customize
+  /// this property is `self` and this trait will be used to customize test
-  /// test execution.
-This is the most straightforward way to implement a trait
+  /// execution.
+This is the most straightforward way to implement a trait which
-  /// which customizes the execution of tests.
+  /// customizes the execution of tests.
   ///
   /// If the value of this property is an instance of a different type
-  /// conforming to ``CustomTestExecuting``, that instance will be used to
+  /// conforming to ``TestExecuting``, that instance will be used to perform
-  /// perform custom test execution instead.
+  /// test execution instead.
   ///
   /// The default value of this property is `nil` (with the default type
   /// `Never?`), meaning that instances of this type will not perform any custom
-  /// test execution for tests they are applied to. var customTestExecutor: CustomTestExecutor? { get }
+  /// test execution for tests they are applied to. var testExecutor: TestExecutor? { get }
 }

-extension Trait where Self: CustomTestExecuting {
+extension Trait where Self: TestExecuting {
   // Returns `self`.
-  public var customTestExecutor: Self? { get }
+  public var testExecutor: Self? {
 }

-extension Trait where CustomTestExecutor == Never {
+extension Trait where TestExecutor == Never {
   // Returns `nil`.
-  public var customTestExecutor: CustomTestExecutor? { get }
+  public var testExecutor: TestExecutor? {
 }

-extension Never: CustomTestExecuting {}
+extension Never: TestExecuting {}
 ```

 Here is a complete example of the usage scenario described earlier, showcasing